geoffreyadebonojo-zz/cross-poll-be/README.md

   <h2>get /api/v1/locations</h2>

   To get a users zip code, make a get request to /api/v1/locations.
-  The response will return just the zip code where the user is located.
+  The response will return just the zip code where the user is located, as well as the users latitude and longitude.
 It will look as follows:

   ![alt text](readme_images/zip_code.png)

+  Lat and long should be saved in local storage for future requests.

 <ln>